 Jack Schwarz, a Dutch Jewish writer, also lived in horrific conditions while forced into a Nazi concentration camp during World War II.
 Like so many others, he was beaten, starved, and tortured beyond what most of us can comprehend.
 To cope with his situation, he began the practice of meditation and prayer, which he developed to the point where he could block out the pain of his torment and subsequently withstand his situation.

 In recent years, David Seidler, writer of “The King’s Speech,” claimed to have eliminated his cancer through meditation and imagination.
 After battling bladder cancer for years and only two weeks away from surgery, Seidler decided to see if he could get rid of the cancer through his imagination.
-He admittedly thought the idea was a little “woo-woo,” but by that point he figured he had nothing to lose.
+He admittedly thought the idea was a little “woo-woo,” but by that point, he figured he had nothing to lose.
 So, he spent the two weeks leading up to his surgery envisioning a clean, cream-colored, healthy bladder.
 When Seidler went in for his pre-surgery biopsy, the doctor was stunned to find a distinct lack of cancer – he even sent the biopsy to four different labs for testing.
-While Seidler believes his visualization were behind the cancer’s disappearance, his doctor labeled it a “spontaneous remission.”
+While Seidler believes his visualization was behind the cancer’s disappearance, his doctor labeled it a “spontaneous remission.”

 It seems counterintuitive that increasing numbers of people are claiming to put a greater effort into exercising and eating a nutritious diet, yet there are more obese people in the world than ever before.
-Some researchers think positivity is a missing variable in the weight loss equation, and a lack of it is what’s keeping people chubby.
+Some researchers think positivity is a missing variable in the weight-loss equation, and a lack of it is what’s keeping people chubby.

 To prove the point that the mind has a major impact on the body, Harvard psychologist Ellen Langer conducted an experiment on a group of predominantly overweight hotel maids who, judging by their daily activity levels, should have been thin.
-Despite essentially exercising all day long through their work, Langer discovered through a survey that 67% of the maids felt they didn’t do any type of exercise.
-Langer predicted the maids’ perceptions were hampering their weight loss, so she took half the maids aside and, in addition to taking their physical measurements, explained that through their cleaning work they were exceeding the surgeon general’s definition of an active lifestyle.
+Despite essentially exercising all day long through their work, Langer discovered through a survey that 67% of the maids felt they didn’t do any exercise.
+Langer predicted the maids’ perceptions were hampering their weight loss, so she took half the maids aside and, in addition to taking their physical measurements, explained that through their cleaning work, they were exceeding the surgeon general’s definition of an active lifestyle.
 The other half of the maids were given no information.